 5 Best Automated Retirement Programs for New Investors

 The best automated retirement programs do one thing – allow you to start saving for retirement by going on autopilot.
 Too many times in my stockbroker career I saw individuals put off saving for retirement because they didn’t know where to start or have little money to invest.

-Automated retirement programs, also known as robo-advisors, help you start saving for retirement with confidence – even when you have little money to invest in the stock market or have little to no investing knowledge.
+Automated retirement programs, also known as robo-advisors, help you start investing for retirement with confidence – even when you have little money to invest in the stock market or have little to no investing knowledge.

 Kill the Overwhelming Feeling

 We all know it.
 Investing in the stock market can be overwhelming.
 You may have little money to invest in the stock market or you simply may not know how or where to invest.
-This is not to mention the fact that you may think retirement is decades away and you don’t need to start today.
+This is not to mention the fact that you may think retirement is decades away and that you can put off saving for a few years.

 Benefits of the Best Automated Retirement Programs